 If you read my recipe for making aloe vera bath melts, then you’ll recall that in Ayurvedic medicine aloe vera is used to tackle skin issues like eczema and psoriasis.
 Additionally, in part due to its anti-inflammatory properties, aloe vera also helps to promote healing, moisturize and soothe dry skin and can even aid in the prevention of acne.

-Here are the ways that aloe vera benefits skin:
+Here are the ways that aloe vera soap benefits skin:

-- Aloe can help to cool and soothe sunburns or other minor burns.
+- Aloe can help cool and soothe sunburns or other minor burns.

 - It hydrates and moisturizes skin, so it can aid in dry skin relief.